miho/iNumerics/README.md

 Example programs (only x86) can be found in `path/to/iNumerics/dist/examples`.

 To use this library in an existing Xcode project, add the library as framework and add dist/include to the the project.

-Make sure you only add the libraries and the header files as reference only!
-This makes it a lot easier to switch between target platforms (device/simulator).
+> **NOTE:** Make sure you only add the libraries and the header files as reference only!
+> This makes it a lot easier to switch between target platforms (device/simulator).